 Bettman: Banning hits to head would mean end of all hits

-The special committee of parliament is looking at the issue of concussions, including options for treatment, prevention and what, if anything, the federal government should be doing about sports-related head injuries.
-The panel has heard from a number of high-profile sports figures, including Eric Lindros, the former NHL player whose Hal of Fame career was cut short after because of multiple concussions.
+The special committee has spent months holding hearings on the issue of concussions, including options for treatment, prevention and what, if anything, the federal government should be doing about sports-related head injuries.
+Experts and athletes have appeared before the cross-party panel, as well as high-profile figures such as CFL Commissioner Randy Ambrosie and Eric Lindros, the former NHL player whose Hall of Fame career was cut short by multiple concussions.